-Overview of our Federal Copyright & Software Law Practice Area
+Overview of our Federal Copyright Infringement & Software Law Practice Area

-Our copyright & software law services – Top 12 things we can do for you or your business!
+Our copyright & software law services – Things we can do for you or your business!

 1. You want to protect your book, music, art, photos, film, videos, song, website pages, screenplay, text, dance, textbooks, fonts, software or other creative works with federal copyright protection or need right of publicity related agreements.